First known U.S. cases of potent South African COVID-19 variant found in South Carolina | Health

-A potent coronavirus variant originating in South Africa and possibly resistant to current vaccines and antibody treatments has been detected for the first time in the United States in two South Carolina patients, health officials said on Thursday.
-Medical experts said arrival of the so-called South African variant presents an alarming new challenge in efforts to contain a raging pandemic that has claimed at least 430,000 American lives in 11 months, as authorities struggle launch the largest mass-vaccination campaign in U.S. history.
+A potent coronavirus variant originating in South Africa and found to be partly resistant to current vaccines and antibody treatments has been detected for the first time in the United States in two South Carolina patients, health officials said on Thursday.
+Medical experts said arrival of the so-called South African variant presented an alarming new challenge in efforts to contain a raging pandemic that has claimed at least 430,000 American lives in 11 months, as authorities struggle to launch the largest mass-vaccination campaign in U.S. history.

 All viruses mutate frequently, and scientists have identified several variants of the novel coronavirus found to be more transmissible than the original strain.
 But the presence of the South African variant, which has shown no evidence of causing more severe disease, is nonetheless especially concerning because several laboratory studies have found that it reduces vaccine and antibody therapy efficacy.

-"The thing that's troublesome now that we really need to keep our eye on are these variants," Dr. Anthony Fauci, the leading U.S. infectious disease specialist, said in an interview on MSNBC.
-"The one that is of greater concern and that really could be problematic is the mutant that is now dominant in South Africa."
-So far, the two-dose vaccines made by Moderna Inc and Pfizer Inc with BioNTech appear protective against the South African variant, despite a weaker response.
+Dr. Anthony Fauci, the leading U.S. infectious disease specialist, told MSNBC all the new variants were worrisome, but "the one that is of greater concern and that really could be problematic is the mutant that is now dominant in South Africa."
+So far, the two-dose vaccines made by Moderna Inc and Pfizer Inc with BioNTech appear protective against the South African variant, despite a weaker immune response.

-The companies this week said they are considering making new versions of their shots just in case.
+The companies said this week they were considering making new versions of their shots just in case.
 Moderna also plans to test giving a third shot of its vaccine to bolster antibody levels.
 'EYE OF THE HURRICANE'

-The CDC said in a statement that it was aware of the South Carolina cases and noted that there is no evidence the variant is any more deadly than the original virus.
-The South Carolina Department of Health and Environmental Control said the two newly discovered cases of the South African variant, a strain known to scientists as B.1.351, appear to be unrelated to one another.

-Fauci agreed, saying, "We could have some difficult times that we have to be prepared for."
+Osterholm, who served as a COVID-19 adviser on President Joe Biden's transition team, warned that the United States faced a "staggering" new wave of COVID-19 cases over the next six to 14 weeks as coronavirus variants spread more quickly.
+Fauci agreed, saying: "We could have some difficult times that we have to be prepared for."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)